nickstuer/mooch.settings/README.md

 ## 📖 Features

- - TOML-powered: Uses toml under the hood for modern, human-friendly settings files.
+- TOML-powered: Uses TOML under the hood for modern, human-friendly settings files.
- - Dictionary-like interface: Access and manipulate settings with regular dict operations.
+- Dictionary-like interface: Access and manipulate settings with regular dictionary operations.
 - Nested access: Supports nested keys with dotted key notation.
- - Safe defaults: Easily provide fallback values or defaults when keys are missing from the setting file.
+- Optional `defaults`: Provide default values for initializing the settings file or for when a key is missing in the settings file.
- - Optional always reload: Reloads setting file everytime a key is read.
+- Optional `always_reload`: Reload the setting file everytime a key is read.
 (Enabled by default)

 ## 🛠 Install